ccs-amsterdam/middlecat-cloudflare/README.md

 ## Setting up MailChannels for email login

-You'll need to have a domain (which you can also buy on Cloudflare) to enable MailChannels email.
+You'll need to have a domain name (which you can also register on Cloudflare) to enable MailChannels email.

 In your DNS create a TXT record with the following name and value: